4 Things To Know About How Stress Can Cause Eating Disorders And Depression

-To put this in perspective: BED is more than three times more common than anorexia and bulimia combined.
+To put this into perspective: BED is more than three times more common than anorexia and bulimia combined.
 BED is also more common than breast cancer or HIV.

 The good news is that BED is treatable.
 (And preventable.)

 The stress of following diets or other rules contributes to the stress that fuels BED.
-(Hello again, diet culture.)
-People with BED in larger bodies face additional stress from weight stigma and discrimination.
+(Hello again, Diet Culture.)
+Larger-bodied people with BED face additional stress from weight stigma and discrimination.

 Bulimia nervosa is a serious, potentially life-threatening eating disorder.
-It is characterized by cycles of bingeing, and self-induced purging to undo the effects of bingeing.
+It’s characterized by cycles of bingeing and self-induced purging to undo the effects of bingeing.

-Three in 100 American women suffers from bulimia.
+Three in 100 American women suffer from bulimia.

-The physical impact of bingeing and of purging is another form of stress caused by the eating disorder.
-The list of short term and long term physical effects of bulimia is extensive.
+Another form of stress caused by the eating disorder is the physical impact of bingeing and purging.
+The list of short-term and long-term physical effects of bulimia is extensive.

 Anorexia nervosa is an eating disorder characterized by weight loss, refusal to maintain a medically appropriate body weight, and distorted body image.